Learn about maldivian giant corals and coral reefs

 Giant corals, and corals in general, can grow in different forms related to their most common reproductive method and lifespan.
 Terms to describe them are very evocative, allowing for easy grouping:

-• Branching corals: they form thin tree-like colonies growing upwards and generally showing a fast growth rate, e.g., an average 100-150mm/year in the Indo-Pacific (Dullo, 2005)
+- Branching corals: they form thin tree-like colonies growing upwards and generally showing a fast growth rate, e.g., up to 150mm/year in the Indo-Pacific (Dullo, 2005)

-• Columnar corals: they form columnar cylinders which are not branch out
+- Columnar corals: they form columnar cylinders which are not branching out

-• Massive corals: massive refers to their dense shape and hemispherical to spherical shape.
-They are slow-growing species, sometimes growing between 4 and 100 mm/year (Dullo, 2005), and although they can reach massive sizes, this is not always the case.
+- Massive corals: massive refers to their dense shape and hemispherical to dome shaped.
+They are slow-growing species, sometimes growing between 4 and 10 mm/year (Dullo, 2005), and although they can reach large sizes, this is not always the case.

-• Foliose corals are thin corals flattened horizontally and form whirl-like structures made of several unifacial plates.
+- Foliose corals are thin corals flattened horizontally and can form whirl-like structures made of several unifacial plates.

 Habitat